“Being Completely involved in an activity for its own sake.”- Mihaly Csikszentmihalyi

 Note: Infographic found on the bottom of the article.

-These are internal strategies that draw attention into the NOW, and keep you there.
+These are internal strategies that draw attention to the NOW and keep you there.

 - Clear Goals – When you have clear goals, your mind doesn’t have to wonder what to do next.
 You know what you’re doing and why you’re doing it.
 Also, don’t focus on the finish line, focus on running the race, the NOW, the present moment.
 Many are getting distracted by their past, future, or self.
 Focus on the clarity of your goals.
 It gives you certainty.

-- Immediate Feedback – This trigger is a partner of clear goals.
-Clear goals tells us what we’re doing, immediate feedback tells us how to do it better.
+- Immediate Feedback – This trigger is a partner with clear goals.
+Clear goals tell us what we’re doing, immediate feedback tells us how to do it better.
 If we know how to improve performance in real time, the mind doesn’t go off in search of clues for betterment.

 - The Challenge/Skill Ratio – You may have heard about the concept of stress curve where there is a scale of low stress and low performance.
 At the other end, is the high stress and low performance but in the middle of the scale is the optimal level of stress correlating to peak performance.
 The Flow Challenge/Skill ratio exists near (but not on) the midline between boredom and anxiety.
 We need a progressive balance between boredom and anxiety or tension and relaxation.
 If you can keep yourself in that sweet spot, then you can drive attention into the present and maximize the amount of flow in your sports career.